islamazhar/GapProber/README.md

 To execute GapProber, cd to the cloned repository and run

- `GapProber.py --output <path to the output filled contig> --scaffolds <path to the scaffold file> --reads <fragment paried reads seperated by comma>`
+ `GapProber.py --output <path to the output filled contig> --scaffolds <path to the scaffold file> --reads <fragment paried reads seperated by commas>`

+ ## Notice
+ This is an ongoing work.
+If you are going to use any part of the code please let us know before using.